m0t0k1ch1/isucon3-scala/README.md

 > container:start
 ```

-Before you open the application, you have to create tables.
+Before you open the application, you have to create database named `isucon` in mysql.

-* create tables
+In order to create tables, access the following URL;

 [http://localhost:8080/db/create-tables](http://localhost:8080/db/create-tables)

 Then, you can open the application.

-* show index
 [http://localhost:8080](http://localhost:8080)